SEND Special Provision Capital Fund

 Find out what the SEND Special Provision Capital Fund is all about, and how this may be allocated to projects in Bournemouth.

-Local authorities must ensure there are sufficient good school places for all pupils, including those with SEN and disabilities.
+Local authorities must ensure there are enough good school places for all pupils, including those with SEN and disabilities.

 The Government has committed £215 million of capital funding to help local authorities create new school places and improve existing facilities for children and young people with SEN and disabilities, in consultation with parents and providers.